kiwicampus/rosboard/README.md

 * `port` - The port to run the web server on.
 Default is 8888.
 * `resize_images` - Resize images if they are larger than 800 pixels in either dimension.
 Default is true.
+* `max_allowed_latency` - Maximum allowed latency in milliseconds before dropping the connection.
+Default is 10000.
+* `foxglove_uri` - URI of the Foxglove Studio instance to redirect to when the "Foxglove" button is clicked.
+Default is official Foxglove Studio instance https://app.foxglove.dev/ **which doesn't work with the rosboard protocol**.
+You can run your own Foxglove Studio instance and set this parameter accordingly.
 ## Credits

 This project makes use of a number of open-source libraries which the author is extremely grateful of.